 - You are not allowed to enter Nepal without a visa or else it is considered illegal.

-- You can easily obtain your visa from Nepalese embassy or consulate or other mission offices in your country or at the immigration entry points in Nepal listed above.
+- You can quickly obtain your visa from the Nepalese Embassy or consulate or other mission offices in your country or at the immigration entry points in Nepal listed above.